freeradical13/freeradical13.github.io/index.md

 #### Cellular Communication

 A [signaling pathway][] (or signaling cascade, or biochemical cascade) is a series of chemical reactions initiated by a hydrophobic external stimulus (or first messenger) such as a non-steroid hormone which cannot cross the cell membrane (e.g. Glucagon).

-The stimulus causes second mesengers which start the process of [signal transduction][] which triggers effectors to take action.
+The first messenger signals second mesengers which start the process of [signal transduction][] which triggers effectors to take action.

+Common first messenger receptors:

+* [G Protein-Coupled Receptors][] couple with G proteins to regulate second messengers.

 Common second messengers:

 * [Cyclic AMP][] (or cAMP) which activates the effector [Protein Kinase A][] (PKA).
+[Adenylyl Cyclase][] transmits a signal by converting ATP to cAMP.
 * [1,2-diacylglycerol][] (or DAG) activates the effector [Protein Kinase C][] (PKC).
 * [Inositol trisphosphate][] (or inositol 1,4,5-trisphosphate or IP<sub>3</sub>) which can travel through the cytoplasm to the endoplasmic reticulum to stimulate the release of Ca<sup>2+</sup> inside the cytosol.
 * [Ca<sup>2+</sup> ions][calcium second messenger] which can cause muscle contraction.